joeyh0/STAT451_Final/README.md

 ---

 ## Core Insight
-**COVID outcomes weren’t random.
-They reflected long standing investments in public health, economic capacity, and healthcare systems.**
+**The impact and ability to recover from global health crises reflect long standing investments in public health, economic capacity, and healthcare systems.**

 ---